About Notre Dame of Maryland University

 - NDMU Online

-For more than 125 years, the University has remained committed to its core purpose of transforming the world through education.
+For more than 125 years, Notre Dame has remained committed to its core purpose of transforming the world through education.
 Since our founding, we’ve graduated more than 26,000 students who have gone on to make a difference in their professional fields, igniting change and transforming lives in their communities and around the world.

-Today, NDMU enrolls more than 2,200 women and men in degree and certificate programs ranging from business and communication arts to pharmacy studies and nursing.
+Today, NDMU enrolls more than 2,200 students in degree and certificate programs ranging from business and communication arts to pharmacy studies and nursing.
 They are led by over 100 full-time faculty members, the majority of whom hold doctoral or terminal degrees.

-We were the first Catholic college for women in America to offer the rigorous four-year education men already received.
+We were the first Catholic college for women in America to offer the rigorous four-year education that was already available to men at the time.
 Our founders, the School Sisters of Notre Dame, brought their internationally renowned teaching skills to Baltimore in 1847 to educate those neglected by society.

-Contact us to learn more about the Notre Dame of Maryland University ABSN program in Baltimore.
+Contact us to learn more about the NMDU ABSN program in Baltimore.